British citizen, francis@flourish.org

 Senior Programmer, Creature Labs (1999 – 2002)

-Developed artificial life Windows computer games in C++ and dynamic community web site in Perl and MySQL.
+Developed artificial life Windows computer games in C++ and web applications in Perl and MySQL.
 Took a proactive role in finding important tasks and doing them or managing others to do them, even when they were not my formal responsibility.
 Positions held within the company included:

 Bamzooki engine – Lead programmer of artificial life system which simulated genetically specified articulated creatures in a real physical environment.
 Since used in children’s BBC programme, Bamzooki.
 Integrated real-time physics engine MathEngine and scripting language Lua.
 Made a script development environment based on SciTE.